TianpeiLuke/CodeLib/src/searching/README.md

    Implemented with a stack of node-path and a hash table of visited nodes.
 Backtracking implements a DFS-style traverse across the entire space.

+3. __Augmented BST and kth-Order Statistics__

+   For each node, adding additional bits to record the __size of the sub-tree rooted at given node__.
+Note that the __insertion__ of each node means that the size of _all nodes along path from the given node (leaf) to the root_ will increase by one.

+   Finding the k-th order statistics reduces to finding __size of left-children as $k-1$__.

 ## Heap (Priority queue)